-Computers excel at number-crunching, but not at the kinds of things people do with ease: language processing, visual perception, manipulating objects, reasoning, planning, and learning.
-Artificial intelligence, or AI -- including its offshoots deep learning and machine learning -- uses computers to perform tasks that normally require human intelligence.
+Computers excel at crunching numbers but not at the kinds of things many people do with ease: language processing, visual perception, manipulating objects, reasoning, planning, and learning.
+Artificial intelligence (AI), including its offshoots of deep learning and machine learning, uses computers to perform tasks that normally require human intelligence.

 Machine learning, or AI, involves training a system with huge amounts of data, then using that trained system to make inferences about new data it has never seen.